nvbn/nvbn.github.io/_posts/2017-04-19-telegram-swearing.md

 NLP related libs.
 Although for Russian in js exists [Az.js](https://github.com/deNULL/Az.js), which I've used in the bot, and this library has almost everything needed by the bot.

-Worth to mention as bot speaks in russian, examples below are in russian to, I add translation in brackets, but sometimes translation doesn't have much sens.
+Worth to mention as the bot speaks in russian, examples below are in russian too, I add translation in brackets, but sometimes translation doesn't have much sens.

 [The bot/telegram API part](https://github.com/nvbn/telegram-swear-bot/blob/master/src/bot.js)